 There’s more NBA-related news to pass along:

-- FIBA’s decision to move the World Cup to the summer before Olympics may be responsible for so many stars deciding to skip the event, tweets Michael Lee of The Athletic.
+- FIBA’s decision to move the World Cup to the summer before the Olympics may be responsible for so many stars deciding to skip the event, tweets Michael Lee of The Athletic.
 He notes that it’s difficult to find elite players who are willing to commit two straight offseasons to international competition.
 Many of the players who withdrew are sincere about their desire to prepare for the upcoming season, observes Chris Haynes of Yahoo Sports (Twitter link).
 With no obvious favorite for the 2019/20 title, many stars are seeking any advantage they can get.
 Damian Lillard and DeMar DeRozan are the latest players to pull their names out of consideration for Team USA.

 - A summer filled with blockbuster trades and unprecedented free agent movement presents unique challenges for schedule makers, writes Jacob Feldman of Sports Illustrated.
 The scheduling process usually starts in mid-June, but the league came to an agreement with ESPN and TNT to push it back because of the expected flurry of transactions.
 The schedule release is still anticipated for its normal time of early to mid-August.